JSnetSystems/JSnetSystems.github.io/content/posts/OMVS_post.md

 ---
 #
 #
-This character brackets [ ] and others that don't convert to a readable form was driving me crazy.
+Thiss character brackets [ ] and others that don't convert to a readable form was driving me crazy.

 enter this command when starting a USS session: omvs convert((BPXFX111))